American Home Shield, by the Numbers: 14 Months of Claims

 The contractor network is the deepest in the industry.
 AHS has been recruiting contractors for 50 years and the network shows it.
 In a major metro area, AHS has dispatch options most competitors cannot match, and the response time on claim dispatch is consistently inside 24 hours.
 In rural counties the network thins out, but AHS still has more options than most peers.

-The per-item caps are higher than the industry median.
-On a major system replacement, the difference between a $3,000 cap (AHS Silver) and a $1,500 cap (most competitors) is real money out of pocket for the homeowner.
+The HVAC cap is higher than the industry median.
+On a major system replacement, the difference between a $5,000 HVAC cap (AHS, all tiers) and a $3,000 cap (Choice) or $1,500 cap (First American, Cinch) is real money out of pocket for the homeowner (AHS plans; Choice user agreement).

 The customer service is staffed by humans, accessible by phone, and the chat support has been competent in my interactions.
 Compared to the worst actors in the industry, AHS feels like an actual company with an actual call center.